vadymmusiienko/escape-vimension/REPORT.md

 -   **Zhexian Song** - A graduated student with extensive gaming experience (preferring WASD controls) but no prior knowledge of Vim.
 -   **Yibo Zhang** - An undergraduate student with some programming background but no direct Vim experience.
--   **Participant 3** - An undergraduate student with no programming background.
+-   **Daniel Zhang** - An undergraduate student with some programming background and knows Vim.

 #### Evaluation Method